 Item Amount

-Consideration for the acquisition 161,407
+Consideration for the acquisition 256,164

-Fair value of identifiable net assets acquired by the Group 94,722
+Fair value of identifiable net assets acquired by the Group 193,664

-Goodwill generated by the acquisition 66,684
+Goodwill generated by the acquisition 62,500

-The amount of goodwill generated was accounted for on a provisional basis because the recognition of identifiable assets and liabilities as of the date of the business combination was still in progress and the allocation of the acquisition cost was not yet finalized as of December 31, 2023.
+Note: The amount of goodwill generated was accounted for on a provisional basis because the recognition of identifiable assets and liabilities as of the date of the business combination was still in progress and the allocation of the acquisition cost was not yet finalized as of December 31, 2024.
 Goodwill represents the excess earning power expected from future business development.
+No amount of goodwill is expected to be deductible for tax purposes.